Commonwealth of Nations: Commonwealth Local Government Forum

 The Commonwealth Local Government Forum (CLGF) is a global local government organisation, bringing together local authorities, their national associations and the ministries responsible for local government in the member countries of the Commonwealth.
 CLGF works with national and local governments to support the development of democratic values and good local governance and is the associated organisation officially recognised by Commonwealth Heads of Government as the representative body for local government in the Commonwealth.

 CLGF is unique in bringing together central, provincial and local spheres of government involved in local government policy and decision-making.
 CLGF members include local government associations, individual local authorities, ministries dealing with local government, and research and professional organisations who work with local government.
 Practitioner to practitioner support is at the core of CLGF's work across the Commonwealth and within the region, using CLGF's own members to support others both within and between regions.
 CLGF is a member of the Global Taskforce of Local and Regional Governments, the formal partner of the UN Major Group of Local Authorities.

 Culture

 Commonwealth countries share a common culture which includes the English language, sports, legal systems, education and government.
-These commonalities are the result of the Commonwealth's heritage, having developed out of the British Empire.
+These commonalities are the result of the association's heritage, having developed out of the British Empire.
 Symbols of the Commonwealth include the Commonwealth Flag and Commonwealth Day.
 Remembrance Day is commemorated across the Commonwealth.
-Celebrations for Guy Fawkes Night take place in some Commonwealth countries.
+Celebrations for Guy Fawkes Night take place in some countries.

+Writing about the Commonwealth, Kenyan academic Ali Mazrui posited, "in the ultimate analysis, what could a New Zealander have in common with a Jamaican or a Zambian, if not the bonds of a shared British-ness?"